-Important Note: There are different application requirements for teams and individuals.
-Please be sure to fill out the appropriate application forms.
-These forms are included at the end of this PDF.
-Word versions can be downloaded at http://cbcrp.org/funding-opportunities/crc/quick-start-training.html.
+Important Note: Please be sure to fill out the complete application form.
+This form is included at the end of this PDF.
+A Word version of the application can be downloaded at http://cbcrp.org/funding-opportunities/crc/quick-start-training.html.